+"IOSCO"

+the International Organisation of Securities Commissions

+"Ireland"

+the Republic of Ireland

+"Irish Resident"

-(ii) holds units in an investment undertaking on behalf of other persons "IOSCO" the International Organisation of Securities Commissions "Ireland" the Republic of Ireland "Irish Resident" in the case of:- an individual, means an individual who is resident in Ireland for tax purposes. a trust, means a trust that is resident in Ireland for tax purposes. a company, means a company that is resident in Ireland for tax purposes.
-An individual will be regarded as being resident in Ireland for a tax year if he/she is present in Ireland: (1) for a period of at least 183 year if he/she is present in Ireland: (1) for a period of at least 183 days in that tax year; or (2) for a period of at least 280 days in any two consecutive tax years, provided that the individual is present in Ireland for at least 31 days in each period.
+in the case of:-

+- an individual, means an individual who is resident in Ireland for tax purposes. - a trust, means a trust that is resident in Ireland for tax purposes. - a company, means a company that is resident in Ireland for tax purposes.

+An individual will be regarded as being resident in Ireland for a tax year if he/she is present in Ireland: (1) for a period of at least 183 days in that tax year; or (2) for a period of at least 280 days in any two consecutive tax years, provided that the individual is present in Ireland for at least 31 days in each period.
 In determining days present in Ireland, an individual is deemed to be present if he/she is in Ireland at any time during the day.
-This new test takes effect from 1 January 2009 (previously in determining days present in Ireland at individual was deemed to be present if he/she was in Ireland at the end of the day (midnight)).
+This new test takes effect from 1 January 2009 (previously in determining days present in Ireland an individual was deemed to be present if he/she was in Ireland at the end of the day (midnight)).